 Apple is reportedly working on a new iPad Air.
-With a release more than likely in the works, and a release on the horizon, we want to guide you through the best reasons to, and not to, wait for the rumored iPad Air 4.
+With a release likely in the works, and a release on the horizon, we want to guide you through the best reasons to, and not to, wait for the iPad Air 4.

 If you’re looking to buy a new tablet, be it an iPad or something else, you’ve got a ton of options.

 If you’re hunting for a new tablet you should also check out the 10.2-inch iPad, the iPad mini 5, and the 2019 iPad Air.
 Their prices have all dropped as well and they’re still worthy of a look as we push deeper into the year.

 You’ll also want to take note of the rumored tablets reportedly on tap for 2020 and beyond.
 Apple’s apparently working on a bunch of new slates including a new high-end iPad Pro, an iPad mini 6, and a new iPad Air.

 iPad Air 4 Rumors

-While a lot of rumors have centered around Apple’s high-end iPad Pro and the iPad mini 6, we’re also hearing that Apple has an iPad Air 4 in development.
+While a lot of rumors have centered around Apple’s high-end iPad Pro and the iPad mini 6, Apple also has an iPad Air 4 in development.